data-pup/ts-array-diff/README.md

 ]
 ```

-We can visualize this in our heads as the following:
+We can visualize this in our heads in terms of an alignment sequence like this:

 ```
-0 - 1 - X
+base:   0 - 1 - X
-X - 1 - 2
+target: X - 1 - 2
 ```

+Here the 0 should be removed, 1 should stay the same, and a 2 should be added
+at the end.

 ## Diff Operations